 Sometimes I’m tired of explaining the same stories again and again.
 Speaking to different people and institutions who see tourism only through a very narrow personal experience or administrative view.
-People, who are not able to understand the development potential and the impact of our industry to the quality of life and the long-term perspectives for the valley as a whole and for its residents… I know I don’t have good diplomatic skills and I do lack qualities that would make this kind of conversations easier; anyway, just like in any job, I must accept the less pleasant parts of it, too.
+People, who are not able to understand the development potential and the impact of our industry on the quality of life and the long-term perspectives for the valley as a whole and for its residents… I know I don’t have good diplomatic skills and I do lack qualities that would make this kind of conversation easier; anyway, just like in any job, I must accept the less pleasant parts of it, too.

 On the other hand, it is a good feeling to be an active member of a destination that is growing – to see the numbers climbing up and the international reputation of the valley rising.
-It makes me proud, when I see that Ana Roš is awarded as the best female chef on the planet, when The Guardian readers choose the Plajer farm as No.1 in Europe, when the Kobarid Museum is awarded the Museum of the Year by European Council, when our Alpe Adria Trail is listed among 10 Best New Hikes in the world by National Geographic, when the Julian Alps region is noticed and recognised by the Lonely Planet in the selection of ten most recommended destinations of 2018… Of course, there are problems, but there are also many cases of excellent work in our valley.
+It makes me proud when I see that Ana Roš is awarded as the best female chef on the planet when The Guardian readers choose the Plajer farm as No.1 in Europe when the Kobarid Museum is awarded the Museum of the Year by European Council when our Alpe Adria Trail is listed among 10 Best New Hikes in the world by National Geographic when the Julian Alps region is noticed and recognised by the Lonely Planet in the selection of ten most recommended destinations of 2018… Of course, there are problems, but there are also many cases of excellent work in our valley.

-However, at the end of the day I see tourism as an economic activity.
+However, at the end of the day, I see tourism as an economic activity.
 There are not many natural resources in our valley, the farming conditions are really difficult, and we are quite far away from the urban centres and from the main transit routes.
-But we do have an outstanding natural, historical and cultural heritage.
+But we do have outstanding natural, historical and cultural heritage.
 Tourism could be a way to improve the quality of the local life and to encourage people to stay here, living and working in this beautiful, yet challenging, part of the world.

-The fact that we tripled the number of services in the last ten years, that we have hundreds of new small tourist businesses in the valley, that we have more and more locals who believe that tourism can improve their way of living and are willing to invest their own money into this development… this is the process which I consider to be the most important achievement.
+The fact that we tripled the number of services in the last ten years, that we have hundreds of new small tourist businesses in the valley, that we have more and more locals who believe that tourism can improve their way of living and are willing to invest their own money into this development… this is the process that I consider to be the most important achievement.